 Governments are facing increasing demands to be agile, transparent, and responsive.
 The framework’s six dimensions – Digital by Design, Data-Driven Public Sector, Government as a Platform, Open by Default, User-Driven, and Proactiveness – provide the basis for public sectors to achieve these goals.
 These dimensions don’t stand alone; they are interdependent and essential for creating a government that is fit for the digital era.

-The heart of digital transformation is embedding digital in every aspect of government from the outset.
-This isn’t about bolting on technology to outdated processes; it’s about creating a strategic and systematic approach to policy-making, using digital as the backbone for every stage of government operations. - Data-Driven Public Sector:
+Digital by Design: The heart of digital transformation is embedding digital in every aspect of government from the outset.
+This isn’t about bolting on technology to outdated processes; it’s about creating a strategic and systematic approach to policy-making, using digital as the backbone for every stage of government operations.

-Open government data, open decision-making processes, and transparency are key to creating trust and accountability.
-This dimension calls on governments to make openness the default setting, ensuring that public information is accessible and useful. - User-Driven:
+Open by Default: Open government data, open decision-making processes, and transparency are key to creating trust and accountability.
+This dimension calls on governments to make openness the default setting, ensuring that public information is accessible and useful.

-Services should be designed with the user in mind, not based on the convenience of government structures.
-This dimension emphasizes the importance of designing services based on real user needs and ensuring that they are accessible, inclusive, and responsive. - Proactiveness:
+User-Driven: Services should be designed with the user in mind, not based on the convenience of government structures.
+This dimension emphasizes the importance of designing services based on real user needs and ensuring that they are accessible, inclusive, and responsive.

 What Comes Next?